 The Nominating and Corporate Governance Committee consists of three members, Messrs.
 Abrams and Cresci and Ms. Healy, each of whom meets the independence standards established by NASDAQ and is independent for purposes of the 1940 Act.
 Mr. Cresci serves as chairman of the Nominating and Corporate Governance Committee.
 The Nominating and Corporate Governance Committee operates pursuant to a charter approved by our board of directors.
 The charter sets forth the responsibilities of the Nominating and Corporate Governance Committee.
-The Nominating and Corporate Governance Committee is responsible for selecting, researching and nominating directors for election by our shareholders, selecting nominees to fill vacancies on the board of directors or a committee of the board of directors and overseeing the evaluation of the board of directors and our management.
+The Nominating and Corporate Governance Committee is responsible for selecting, researching and nominating directors for election by our shareholders, selecting nominees to fill vacancies on the board of directors and overseeing the evaluation of the board of directors and our management.